All Episodes

 Listen, we have got to, at some point, I know the president's addressed this.

-Now we had this massive military deficit.
+Now, we had this massive military deficit.

 We do need to build the next generation of weaponry.

-It's a dangerous evil world, as I was discussing.
+It's a dangerous, evil world, as I was discussing.

-But we one thing that is happening with a growing, prospering economy, and I think the real answer is probably in the energy sector.
+But one thing that is happening with a growing, prospering economy, and I think the real answer is probably in the energy sector.

 Now that we're energy independent and a net exporter, we have so many resources available to us.

-Now even the Chinese are going to be buying from our energy sector, that I think that is the path to prosperity and the end of bankruptcy and deficit spending.
+Now, even the Chinese are going to be buying from our energy sector that I think that is the path to prosperity and the end of bankruptcy and deficit spending.

 And no, the president has not been able to tackle it in his first term.